 You can also make these gluten free courgette / zucchini fritters in advance.
 So you may make the mixture / patties, then fry them just before a big dinner.
 I often fry them all up, then have them for breakfast for a few days and freeze some for another time.
 Mmmm breakfast… if you’re struggling for breakfast recipes, you’ll love our round up of the best and easiest vegan breakfasts.

-So what makes these courgette / zucchini fritters gluten free?
+🌱What makes these gluten free?

-Basically, the only thing that made the other fritters on our blog not gluten free was the plain flour in them (which helps bind them and give them body).
+The only thing that made the other fritters on our blog not gluten free was the plain flour in them (which helps bind them and give them body).
 So in the courgette fritters I’ve just used a gluten free flour; chickpea flour (otherwise known as gram flour).
 Of course, if you want to make any of our other fritters gluten free, you can just replace the plain flour for gram / chickpea flour.
-We have tones of amazing Gluten Free recipes; all of them are here!
+We have tonnes of amazing Gluten Free recipes; all of them are here!

 Pine nuts - this gives them a delicious crunch!

 Fresh Herbs - mint, parsley, coriander or basil are all great, and give a fabulous freshness and flavour

 Oh yes, serving them with a sweet chili dipping sauce makes them EVEN more delicious!!